-Using the C and C++ libraries with an application in a semihosting environment

-4.12 vfp_status intrinsic
+Using the C and C++ libraries with an application in a semihosting environment 4.12 vfp_status intrinsic unsigned int vfp_status(unsigned int mask, unsigned int flags)

 This intrinsic reads or modifies the FPSCR.

 To use this intrinsic, your source file must contain #include <arm_compat.h>.
 This is only available for targets in AArch32 state.